jandecaluwe/ca/README.md

 ca
 ==

-Cellular automata simulator in Python
+Cellular automata simulator in Python.

-One purpose is to create a reference model for hardware implementations.
+I created this for two purposes.
+One is to get insight in cellular automata.
+The second is to a reference model for hardware implementations.